top of page

 Sometimes someone steps into a dress

-and they fit perfectly — as if meant for them.
+and they fit perfectly — as if they were meant for them.

-a liberation from the question of who one "should be".
+a liberation from the question of who one is “supposed” to be.

-how healing it is to allow identity to shift,
+how healing it is to choose anew each day

-No one is forced to give away their clothes.
+No one is forced to bring their clothes.

-You may store everything that should remain private.
+You may store anything you want to remain private.

 The laundry room — where clothing breathes again.